wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

+As a first step, I normalized the image data from RGB values of 0 - 255 to 0.0 to 1.0 because this allowed me to use use matplotlib's conversion from RGB to HSV, explained in the second step.

-As a first step, I decided to convert the images to grayscale because ...
+As a second step, I decided to convert images to HSV to implement brightness augmentation.
+By adding random brightness to the images the models should learn not to rely on brightness for sign classification.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after normalization and brightness augmentation.

-![alt text][image2]
+![alt text][image10]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data from RGB values of 0.0 to 1.0 to -0.5 to 0.5 after several iterations where these changes improved accuracy.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)